-Museum of Jewish Heritage—A Living Memorial to the Holocaust
+Inside Scoop: Museum of Jewish Heritage—A Living Memorial to the Holocaust

-*(October to March closing time is 3pm)
+*(November 8, 2019 through March 14, 2020, closing time is 3pm)

 Last admission to Auschwitz.
 Not long ago.
 Not far away. is 2 hours before closing time.
 Last entrance to the rest of the Museum is 30 minutes prior to closing time.

 The museum is closed on Saturdays, Jewish holidays, and Thanksgiving.
 Upcoming holiday closings are found on the Museum Holiday Schedule page.